learnforpractice/chatgpt-mixin/README.md

 # Installation

-on unix like platform, install `chatgpt-mixin` with the following command.
+on unix like platform, install `chatgpt-mixin` with the following command:

 ```bash
 python3 -m pip install -U chatgpt-mixin